 5. Promote and maintain workplace hygiene and good hygiene practices among employees

-Cough and sneeze etiquette, hand hygiene, staying home when sick, routine cleaning of all frequently traffic and touched surfaces.
+Cough and sneeze etiquette, hand hygiene, staying home when sick, routine cleaning of all frequent traffic and touched surfaces.

-In conclusion, it wouldn’t be unusual for employers to receive a high number of work-from-home request.
-The key to mitigating risks as an employer is to provide constant communication to staff, stay on top of all updates from credible institutions, have an emergency plan, and take action when needed and most for all stay calm.
+Furthermore, the key to mitigating risks as an employer is to provide constant communication to staff, stay on top of all updates from credible institutions, have an emergency plan, and take action when needed and most of all stay calm.

 However, if you or your employees have a scheduled (essential) travel to the APAC and need insight on travel and security arrangement amidst the current situation in the APAC region, give us a call or email us.